STM32-base/STM32-base.github.io/index.md

 ## About

 The purpose of the STM32-base project is to provide you with a simple and easy to use base project for working with STM32 microcontrollers.
-You can find more information on why this project came into being on the [About page]({{ site.url }}/general/about).
+More information on why this project came into being can be found on the [about page]({{ site.url }}/general/about).

 The STM32-base project is divided over multiple Github repositories.
 See the [project overview page]({{ site.url }}/general/overview) to get an overview of the repositories and how they relate to each other.